Busting 4 Myths of Memorization for the Bar Exam

 It hurts seeing that you missed a bunch of questions or issues.

-It hurts even more to get a shitty score on the bar exam.
+It hurts WAY MORE to get a shitty score on the bar exam.
 Not passing hurts MORE than struggling now.

 Better to get excited about failure now so that you don’t have to motivate yourself again 6 months later.
 Yes, excited!
 Every result is a valuable data point with something to take away.

-Issues are like seeds where IRACs sprout from.
+But issues are like seeds where IRACs sprout from.
 You could fumble on the rule and application and still get some credit.
-If you can’t tell the grader what the issues are to begin with, no IRAC is gonna sprout.
+If you can’t tell the grader what the issues are to begin with, no IRAC will sprout.
 You get zero credit for that issue.

 3) Memorization happens as you use it and after you use it